thienkieu/Tip/README.md

 # Business question:
- 1.Add scheduler at day, Please note that can run on holiday or not working date.
+ 1. Add limit business by on date, Please note that can run on holiday or not working date.
+ 2. Do not add host name into data to store.
+In feature we can change host or support mulitiple host.

 # Maintaince:
  1. Define task must do to system run such as system need holiday to work, we need update it manulay.
 	Ex: we must extend verify PTO day if it at holidy or dateoff.

+# Reactjs:
+	1. Destructure not destruct of object that ref by property, so change prop of that object not trigger re-render for children component.